bhavesheccentr1c/Cyberbullying-Detection-in-HINDI-ENG-Text/README.md

 ### Get Started->

-1)Clone the repo
+1. Clone the repo

-2)Install dependencies (tensorflow, keras, numpy, pandas, scikit-learn) 3)Load the pre-trained model and run predictions on your own text
+2. Install dependencies (tensorflow, keras, numpy, pandas, scikit-learn)

+3. Load the pre-trained model and run predictions on your own text

 ## License: